 Overall, a Kelpie Staffy crossbreed pup will tend to be affectionate, active and smart.
 Because of it, we’re giving this mix 5 out of 5 stars.

 As we’ve mentioned before, the Staffordshire Bull Terrier is known for being great with kids and a lovable family dog.
 Because of it, any of its crosses also tend to be affectionate and generally patient, even with little grabby hands!

-After being properly socialized, your Kelpie x Staffy dog will probably be loyal and patient with kids.
-Socialization is key with all dogs, but especially if you want yours to constantly face loud, unexpected situations like running kids, other dogs and new people.
+After being properly socialised, your Kelpie x Staffy dog is likely to be loyal and patient with kids.
+Socialisation is key with all dogs, but especially if you want yours to constantly face loud, unexpected situations like running kids, other dogs and new people.

 The herding dog in your Kelpie Staffy mix makes it a great playmate for kids but can also develop mouthiness if you don’t pay close attention.
 Mouthiness among herding dogs is very common, because they need to use their teeth to move cattle around.
 However, in a home setting mouthiness can frighten kids and exacerbate common misbehaviour like chasing moving bikes or cars.

 If you’re a new dog owner, it’s important to distinguish between general mouthiness and actual aggression.
 Simply put, a mouthy dog will use their mouth to communicate.
 This means trying to grab your hand with their mouth to lead you, nipping at your feet, or chasing kids and nipping at them.
 In general, nipping will very rarely draw blood and is very brief.
 In contrast, aggression and actual biting is accompanied by other physical cues.
 These include growling, showing teeth, showing anxious and focused behaviour or an aggressive stance.